cgarwood/homeassistant-zwave_mqtt/README.md

 ## Limitations
 - Currently only supports binary_sensor, sensor, and switch platforms

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, check the GitHub issues.

 ## Upstream Resources Used
 - [python-openzwave-mqtt](https://github.com/cgarwood/python-openzwave-mqtt) - Converts qt-openzwave MQTT messages to Python objects and events